Vote By Mail

 - 13001 Starkey Road in Largo

-If you have a vote-by-mail ballot but you decide you want to vote in person on Election Day or during early voting instead, you can!
+If you have a mail ballot but you decide you want to vote in person on Election Day or during Early Voting instead, you can!

-Bring your vote-by-mail ballot to your polling place and give it to the poll worker, who will cancel your vote-by-mail ballot and give you an in-person ballot so you can vote at the polling place.
+Bring your mail ballot to your polling place and give it to the poll worker.
+They will cancel your mail ballot and give you an in-person ballot so you can vote at the polling place.

-IMPORTANT: You cannot drop off your completed vote-by-mail ballot at your polling place on Election Day.
-Every election, our Voter and Election Protection team’s poll monitors report many instances of voters attempting to drop off their vote-by-mail ballots at polling places on Election Day.
+IMPORTANT: You cannot drop off your completed mail ballot at your polling place on Election Day.
+Every election, our non-partisan poll monitors report many instances of voters attempting to drop off their mail ballots at polling places on Election Day.
 You cannot do this!
-You must either turn in your vote-by-mail ballot and vote with an in-person ballot, or you must take your vote-by-mail ballot to one of the three Supervisor of Elections offices by 7 p.m.
+You must either turn in your mail ballot and vote with an in-person ballot instead, or you must take your mail ballot to one of the three Supervisor of Elections offices by 7 p.m.

-Here are some things to be aware of when voting in person after requesting a vote-by-mail ballot:
+Here are some things to be aware of when voting in person after requesting a mail ballot:

-- If you show up at your polling place without your vote-by-mail ballot, the poll workers will check the system or contact the Supervisor of Elections office to confirm the office has not already received your vote-by-mail ballot.
-Once that’s confirmed, you’ll be given an in-person ballot to vote.
+- If you show up at your polling place without your mail ballot, the poll workers will check the system or contact the Supervisor of Elections office to confirm they have not already received your mail ballot.
+If that is confirmed, you’ll be given a regular in-person ballot to vote.

-- If the office cannot confirm that your vote-by-mail ballot has not already been cast, you’ll still be able to vote, but you will be given a provisional ballot.
-Be aware that you may need to follow up to cure your ballot.
+- If the office cannot confirm that your mail ballot has not already been cast, you’ll still be able to vote, but you will be given a provisional ballot.
+Be aware that you may need to follow up to cure your ballot so that it can be counted (if this is required, the poll workers will give you instructions on what to do).
 This process is in place to ensure voters cannot vote twice.